jparradev/Bamazon/README.md

 # Bamazon
+### by Jeremy Parra

-Node.js app taking command line input and modifying mySQL DB by Jeremy Parra
+Node.js app mimicking an online store that takes command line input and modifys a MySQL DB

+## Bamazon has 10 predetermined products